Blinds Vs Curtains: What's Better, Cheaper, And Easier To Use?

 Shutters, for instance, provide a classic look and can be used to control the amount of light that enters your home.
 You could also go with a roller shade – these come in all sorts of colors and patterns so you're sure to find something that fits your style.

-And if you really want something different, then why not try Roman shades or layered shades?
+And if you really want something different, then why not try Roman blinds or layered shades?
 These offer a unique look and provide an added layer of insulation to help you save on energy costs.

 The Bottom Line - Choosing the Best Option for You!